yy-tromb/yy-battery-notifier-rs/README.md

 # This field defines mode (name of mode) to use initially.
 # The default is modeless.

+mode_names = ["default","RetainCharged","RetainMoreChanged"]
+# Optional field
+# This field defines order of mode.
+# Normally, the order of written in file is unsaved because of using hash.
+# The mode not written in this field will be added to position later than modes written in this field.
+# The mode not defined notifications will not be added to modes list.

 [[modes.default.notifications]]
 # Name of mode is free, but you must follow the syntax of TOML.
 # This fields define notifications that notify when mode is "default".